kaloja/panache/README.md

 ### M
 #### move()
 Move the matched element `up`, `down`, `right` or `left` in viewport with set `speed` on scroll.
 You can regulate the speed, number higher than 1 increase the speed.
 To decrease the speed use a number less than 1, for instance 0.5.
+Define if the movement starts direct on scroll or first when the element is inview.
 You must use `animate()` to execute the scroll event.

 `direction => string`
 `speed => integer`
+`inview => boolean`

 ```js
 panache.move(element, direction, speed, inview) // => collection